geoapi-pt/main/readme.md

 # GEO API PT

-Provides information on official divisional administrative regions of Portugal (based on "Carta Administrativa Oficial de Portugal, 2020", from [here](https://www.dgterritorio.gov.pt/dados-abertos)).
+[RESTful API](https://restfulapi.net/) which provides information on official divisional administrative regions of Portugal (based on "Carta Administrativa Oficial de Portugal, 2020", from [here](https://www.dgterritorio.gov.pt/dados-abertos)).
 It includes information on mainland Portugal, Azores and Madeira.

 It also provides information on Postal Codes.